Skip to content

 The site sits within the Tham Prathun Non-Hunting Area, and the walk is short and shaded rather than strenuous.
 It stays quiet and low-key, with the cave entrance, the palms and the enclosed valley making up the whole of the experience — there are no concessions inside.
 Light through the cave mouth and canopy in the morning is the best time for photographs.

 Hup Pa Tat is reached by road from Lan Sak, around an hour from Uthai Thani town and easiest with your own transport.
-Entry is free, though a torch helps in the tunnel and sturdy shoes help on the path.
-It combines naturally with Thap Salao Dam and the Lan Sak caves on a day in western Uthai Thani.
+It combines naturally with Thap Salao Dam and the Namtok Tat Dao waterfall on a day trip through western Uthai Thani.

 Location & Directions